Gregory Smith (actor): Career

 Smith began acting when he was fourteen months old, and appeared in a Tide television commercial and in store catalogues.
 After a role in the 1994 children's film Andre, he starred in the 1995 direct-to-video release Leapin' Leprechauns! and its 1996 sequel, Spellbreaker: Secret of the Leprechauns.
 Also in 1996, Smith appeared opposite Michelle Trachtenberg in Harriet the Spy.

 Smith subsequently starred in another direct-to-video film, Shadow Zone: My Teacher Ate My Homework, and appeared in three 1998 films: Krippendorf's Tribe, playing one of the children of the title character, The Climb, a drama also starring John Hurt, and the film Small Soldiers, in which Smith had a lead role opposite Kirsten Dunst, and for which he won a Young Artist Award for Best Performance in a Feature Film Leading Young Actor in 1999.

-During the 2000s, Smith appeared in the Mel Gibson-led The Patriot (2000), played outlaw Jim Younger in the western American Outlaws (2001), was featured in the short-lived 2001 CBS drama series Kate Brasher, and was cast in a lead role on The WB Television Network show, Everwood, which became a success and ran from 2002 until June 2006.
+During the 2000s, Smith appeared in The Patriot (2000), played outlaw Jim Younger in the western American Outlaws (2001), was featured in the short-lived 2001 CBS drama series Kate Brasher, and was cast in a lead role on the WB show Everwood, which became a success and ran from 2002 until June 2006.
 His role on the show was described by The Independent Weekly as "one of the best portrayals of a thoughtful, alienated teenager on television".
 For this role, Smith won a Young Artist Award for Best Performance in a TV series (Comedy or Drama) Leading Young Actor in 2003.
 During Everwoods filming, Smith owned a home on location in Park City, Utah.